Cary Visitation Attorneys

 Ways to Assert Your Visitation Rights

-If you are seeking visitation, you must either negotiate a parenting plan with your co-parent parent or ask a family court to order a reasonable schedule.
+If you are seeking visitation, you must either negotiate a parenting plan with your co-parent or ask a family court to order a reasonable schedule.
 If you are unmarried, you must establish parentage before you can pursue visitation rights.

 Our state’s courts encourage parents to collaborate to create visitation arrangements.
 However, if doing so is not possible because of a dispute, judges will intervene to determine visitation based on factors such as: